 BY DEXTER MCCREE, Feature Writer

-PETERSBURG — It all began some 48 years ago for a young man named Benjamin Franklin Shirley Sr. He had just arrived in St. Pete on Nov.
+ST. PETERSBURG — It all began some 48 years ago for a young man named Benjamin Franklin Shirley Sr. He had just arrived in St. Pete on Nov.
 11, 1970, and immediately began looking for work.
-Eight days later, he was hired on doing maintenance in the Sanitation Department at the City of St. Petersburg.
+Eight days later, he was hired on doing maintenance in the Department of Sanitation at the City of St. Petersburg.

 Last Thursday after leaving work, Shirley Sr. suffered a medical episode and was later pronounced dead at Bayfront Health St. Petersburg.